molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

 `spectator.inject` is the equivalent of `TestBed.inject`.
-We get hold of the the `FlickrService` fake and configure the `searchPublicPhotos` spy to return fixed data.
+We get hold of the `FlickrService` fake and configure the `searchPublicPhotos` spy to return fixed data.

 `spectator.query` not only finds elements in the DOM, but also child Components and other nested Directives.
 We find the three child Components and save them in variables since they will be used in all specs.

 Note that `searchForm`, `photoList` and `fullPhoto` are typed as Component instances, not `DebugElement`s wrapping the host elements.
 This is accurate because the fakes have the same public interfaces, the same Inputs and Output.

 This means we can access Inputs with the pattern *`componentInstance.input`*.
-And we let an Output emit a value with the pattern *`componentInstance.output.emit(…)`*.
+And we let an Output emit with the pattern *`componentInstance.output.emit(…)`*.

 The first spec checks the initial state: